 Wesleyan and United Methodist Theology:

 Eight Life-Enriching Practices of United Methodists by Henry H. Knight III.
 This is a great introduction to the Wesleyan means of grace.
-Hal was one of John and Jenny’s favorite instructors at Saint Paul School of Theology.
+Hal was one of John’s favorite instructors at Saint Paul School of Theology.
 This is a highly approachable book and has been a favorite during past book studies.
 (ISBN-10: 0687087341, ISBN-13: 978-0687087341)